An Unusual Christmas

 Laddie got up from his dog bed and sat down in front of Jack.
 He looked Jack in the eye.
 “Now that we’ve got that worked out, there’s that other thing we talked about.”

-"Yeah."
-Jack turned his attention to the ceiling.
-“Okay, Lord, things have been pretty rocky between us lately.
+Okay, Lord, things have been pretty rocky between us lately.
 Sorry about that.
 I don’t know why You do a lot of what You do, and I know You have Your reasons being God and all.

-“So, if You’ll help me be strong for these kids, I’ll try and work out some of my hurt and anger with You.
+So, if You’ll help me be strong for these kids, I’ll try and work out some of my hurt and disappointment with You.
+Yes and anger too.
 It may take a while, but I think You’ll understand.